BenjaminPlanterose/UMtools/README.md

   * Fluorescence scanning of the microarray in the Green and Red channels with iScan/HiScan.

-  * Fluorescence intensity information is Stored as two IDAT files, one per fluorescence channel.
+  * Fluorescence intensity information is stored as two IDAT files, one per fluorescence channel.

 ## Peaking into an IDAT file